themanual/ebooks/issue-4-sample/EPUB/html/content/author-1-article.md

 If all we celebrate is what is visible on the surface—the fragile plant and not the durable root system—we limit the scope of our ambition to the shortest possible horizon.
 Are we making layers of sediment for future generations to build a mountain, or are we planting each year’s crop of new products and watching them wash away once their short-term value is harvested and consumed?

-The emergence of ideas like ‘responsive design’ and ‘future-friendly thinking’ are in part a response to the collective realization that designing products that solve one problem in one context at a time is no longer sustainable.
+The emergence of ideas like “responsive design” and “future-friendly thinking” are in part a response to the collective realization that designing products that solve one problem in one context at a time is no longer sustainable.
 By refocusing our process on systems that are explicitly designed to adapt to a changing environment, we have an opportunity to develop durable, long-lasting designs that renew their usefulness and value over time.

 ## Durable Systems